InconsolableCellist/StayPutVR/README.md

   - **Warning zone**: You're straying too far--watch out!
   - **Non-Compliance zone**: Now you've done it.
   - **Disable zone**: Safety threshold for tracking errors or if you wish to stop consenting--auto unlocks and stops any output!
-- Integration with VRChat, PiShock, OpenShock, and Twitch (experimental)
+- Integration with VRChat, PiShock, OpenShock, ButtplugIO and Twitch (experimental)
 - Integration with Sacred's [VRCBiteTech](https://jinxxy.com/Sacred/VRCBiteTech) (get shocked when bitten!)
 - Audio cues for warnings and boundary violations
 - Configurable timers for automatic unlocking and shock cooldown